ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 using `sudo chmod a+rwx [directory]`, although safety-conscious users may want to be more selective with their permissions.

 Navigate back to `/var/www/AIFCOMSSwithCUPredictorTest/` and run `sudo -H pip install -r requirements_python3.txt` to install the
 Python requirements.
-Change directories to `/var/www/AIFCOMSSwithCUPredictorTest/predict/` and run `npm update` to install the remaining requirements.
+Change directories to `/var/www/AIFCOMSSwithCUPredictorTest/predict/` and run

+    npm install

+then

+    npm update

+to install the remaining requirements.

 Then, within this same `predict` directory, create the symbolic link files `altairpos.txt` and `altairdata.txt` via the commands